 - Add a headband, comb, head dress, or barrette for sparkle!
 Learn how to make your own HERE!
 Pin it in place and give it one last veil of hairspray.
 Trick or treat, fancy ladies!!

-Tags: 20's, 30's, costume, film star, fingerwave, flapper, fun, gatsby, hair, hair do, hairstyle, halloween, holiday, how to, kristin ess, lauren conrad, pretty, showgirl, style, tutorial, waves
+Tags: 20's, 30's, costume, costume party hair, costume party hair ideas, film star, fingerwave, flapper, fun, gatsby, hair, hair do, hairstyle, halloween, halloween hairstyle, halloween hairstyle ideas, holiday, how to, kristin ess, lauren conrad, pretty, showgirl, style, tutorial, waves